HuStmpHrrr/Kripke-style/assets/index.md

-# An Investigation on Kripke-style Modal Type Theories
+# An Investigation of Kripke-style Modal Type Theories

 This homepage contains the investigation on properties of Kripke-style modal type